Lee Brown Coye: Other work

 The book Pulp Macabre: The Art of Lee Brown Coye's Final and Darkest Era was published in 2015.
-An article, with interviews by the editors of the book, described Coye's illustrations as "whimsical and cartoonish" at first glance but "spine-chilling" with a closer look.
+Focused on collecting and reprinting Coye's pulp illustrations, the book also features essays and biographical sketches.
+Editors of the book, described Coye's illustrations as "whimsical and cartoonish" at first glance but "spine-chilling" with a closer look.

-A multi-panel mural depicting regional history is displayed in the lobby of the Hamilton, NY post office.
+Coy's multi-panel mural depicting regional history is displayed in the lobby of the Hamilton, New York post office as of 2010.